Internship Information

 Internship Approval Form

 Students interning in roles/companies/organizations directly relating to their academic major or occupational goal may receive elective credit for work with employers approved by the intern supervisor.
+In order to have your internship approved for academic credit you must complete approval form below for the appropriate semester.

 What is an internship?